RosettaCommons/binder/documentation/basics.rst

 ..
 Note::

    Make sure to specify complete-relative-to-project-root path to includes and use ``#include <file>`` and avoid using ``#include "file"`` form.
 That way Binder will be able to determine correct include paths for each include which is essential for generating correct include sets on step 2.
+To bulk-convert quote-includes to angle-bracker-include please see https://github.com/shakfu/header_utils project.

 For small projects such file could be simply typed by-hands and for large project it might be more practical to use a scripts to